 Integration Management

-If the supplier is performing development activities, this section should identify how the system components will be integrated, and who will be responsible for validating and verifying the hardware and the integrated system.
-Using FAA Order 8110.49 Chg 2 Chapter 13 as an example, this should include:
+If the supplier is performing development activities, this section should identify how the system components will be integrated, and who will be responsible for validating and verifying the hardware and the integrated system..

-How requirements will be implemented, managed, and validated; including safety requirements, derived requirements, and changes to requirements;

-How the design will be controlled and approved;

-How the integration test environment will be controlled;

-How the hardware build and release process will be controlled (reconcile any differences between the supplier’s and the applicant’s release strategies);

-What product assurance activities that support the certification requirements will be conducted and who will be conducting them; and

-The strategy for integrating and verifying the system, including requirements-based testing and structural coverage analysis.

 All life cycle artifacts generated by offshore/outsource partners, either in whole or part, will be maintained in Rockwell Collins repositories, databases, and network drives located in Cedar Rapids, Iowa.
 The development, management, and validation of such artifacts will be completed in accordance with the defined processes in the SDP [5].